hydraulic-software/conveyor/guidebook/docs/configs/linux.md

 !!! note "Config directories"
     The config directory is implemented by symlinking `/etc/${app.long-fsname-dir} to the conf directory in your app files.
 If this directory already exists when a package is installed it will be left alone.
 Therefore, if your users may have already created files in this directory, the conf-dir mechanism won't be useful as the files expected to be there won't be added.
 The way this feature works may change in future.

-**`desktop-file`** An INI file object.
-The `file-name` subkey controls what the file is called (defaulting to `${app.long-fsname}.desktop`).
-Then the `"Desktop Entry"` subkey defines the contents of that section with keys and values being mapped as appropriate.
-You should only rarely need to configure the .desktop file directly, but, you may wish to set the `app.linux.desktop-file."Desktop Entry".Categories` key as on some desktop environments that key controls the menus where the app appears.
-Please refer to the [registered categories list](https://specifications.freedesktop.org/menu-spec/latest/apa.html#main-category-registry) for what you can place there.
-Metadata that appears in the Software Center apps some desktop environments have is a combination of data from the .desktop entry file and an AppStream XML file, which will also be generated for you.

 **`symlinks`** A list of strings, where each string consists of two parts separated by ` -> `.
 The first part is the location of a symlink, the second part its destination.
 If the location isn't absolute it's relative to the install path.
 The second part is just copied to the symlink directly, so can be absolute or relative.
 By default the list looks like this:

 ```